Fascinating? Or Major Fail?

 I suppose this word isn’t higher up on the list because it’s been sooooo overused for years.

-This one always brings a smile to my face because when I worked a job in technical services, I would sometimes get a question from a distributor or end user to cause me to scratch my head.
-I’d go to the engineers in R & D and ask them about it and this one fella I worked with in R & D was a master.
+This word makes me smile.
+Why?
+When I worked a job in technical services, occasionally I’d get a question from a distributor or end user to cause me to scratch my head.
+I’d ask the engineers in R & D. One fella I in R & D was a master.
 He was an expert in every true sense of the word.
-Whenever I referred to him as the expert, however, he always reminded me what an expert really was: “a has-been drip under pressure.”
+Whenever I referred to him as the expert, however, he reminded me what an expert really was: “a has-been drip under pressure.”

 Having had fun with these words, it doesn’t provide a grand solution for our LI headline or summary.
-We still need to stand apart from the crowd and be heard with a sweet voice rising above the din.
+What’s the solution?

 For business, it is extremely important.
 In sales, it’s essential.

 If we can’t define who we are, how can we relate to those with whom we must interact?
-If you don’t know yourself, how can you properly communicate with others you’re the solution to their ills and the answer to their problem (because this is what sales actually is).
+When you don’t know yourself, you can’t properly communicate to others you’re the solution to their ills.
+You’ll never clearly convey the answer to their problem (because this is what sales actually is).
 If you don’t know who you are, how are you going to get a potential client to know, like and trust you?
 You can’t.
 You won’t.

 Many people can do what you can do; however, no one else can be who you are.
 And if you can’t see your true self clearly in order to capitalize on your known strengths, others will have difficulty with putting a finger on them as well.